inivekin/abosa/abosa.typ

 but lingered in the cavity,
-nae longer than a blink tae see, a reversing o gravity resurfaced myself back tae me.
+nae longer than a blink tae see, a reversing o gravity returning myself back tae me.
 A siphoning hae strings near snap in plane non-orientable wi transformation o flat map